census-instrumentation/opencensus-service/receiver/prometheusreceiver/README.md

 ```

+A major different between Gauges of Prometheus and OpenCensus are the value types.
+In Prometheus, as mentioned earlier,
+all values can be considered as float type, however, in OpenCensus, Gauges can either be `Int64` or `Double`.
+To make
+the transformation easier, we always assume the data type is `Double`.

-The corresponding Ocagent Metric will be:
+The corresponding Ocagent Metric of the above examples will be:
 ```go
 metrics := []*metricspb.Metric{
   {